dcruzven/Cars-NLP/README.md

 # Results
-The best prediction scores cam from an XGBoost model.
+The best prediction scores came from an XGBoost model.
 The model had accuracy score of 75%.
 The NaiveBayes model will not be used to predict prices based on car reviews.

 # Conclusions
 - Model is able to give a good starting price point for clients